DTUAqua-ObsTek/bluerov2/GETTING_STARTED.md

 ## Test ArduSub SITL and QGroundControl ##

-NOTE: For this you will need access to a gamepad joystick (XBox, Logitech, Nintendo Switch Pro, Playstation etc.)
+NOTE: For this you will need access to a gamepad joystick (XBox, Logitech, Nintendo Switch Pro, Playstation etc.), or a joystick-keyboard emulator for linux such as [QJoyPad](http://qjoypad.sourceforge.net/)

 - ArduSub SITL: Follow the instructions [Here](https://www.ardusub.com/developers/sitl.html) and launch a SITL simulation.
 - QGroundControl: Double Click on APP, configure joystick.